keymanapp/lexical-models/release/iles/iles.chp.indigenous_nt/README.md

 Description
 -----------

 This is an preliminary predictive text model for Chipewyan (BCP47: chp).
-The Indigenous NT keyboard must be installed for this language for the dictionary to appear when installed.
+The Indigenous NT keyboard must be installed for this specific language for the dictionary to appear in the keyman app.

 Links
 -----